Xiaochen Zong

 Xiaochen Zong (宗笑尘; born 8 March 1998) is a Chinese professional darts player who competes in Professional Darts Corporation (PDC) events.
-He is the first winner of the China Premier League.
-He has represented China three times at the PDC World Darts Championship.
+He has won two titles on the PDC Asian Tour.
+He has also won both the China Premier League and China Championship on multiple occasions.
+Zong has represented China five times at both the PDC World Darts Championship and the PDC World Cup of Darts.